 Therefore, working in cold/hot conditions can lead to lower work efficiency and a higher risk of work-related injuries and work-related illnesses.
 Extreme weather causes a decrease in mental and physical abilities, which increases the risk of injury at work.

-This is why we propose to go through this Working in Extreme Weather Conditions course during your Power House free trial period.
+This is why we propose to go through this Working in Extreme Weather Conditions course and experiment during your Power House free trial period.

 9. Knowledge City LMS